pconmerrimack/Merrimack-Integer-Organization/LinkedListProject/README.md

 regarding individual functions within the program.

 ## Usage
-Used to Sort a list of integers given by a user within the terminal.
+Used to Sort a list of integers given by a user within the terminal and store them within a LinkedList.
 Cannot be used to sort Floating values or Non-Numeric Characters.

 ## Libraries Required